Edward Ardizzone: Post-war career

 Early in the 1970s, Ardizzone illustrated a new edition of the 20-year-old Little books by Graham Greene: The Little Train, The Little Fire Engine, The Little Horse Bus, and The Little Steamroller.
 He also illustrated a re-telling of the Don Quixote story for children by James Reeves and his illustrations for The Land of Green Ginger by Noel Langley are regarded as classics in their own right.
 His 1970 autobiography, The Young Ardizzone - an autobiographical fragment, was illustrated with his own drawings.

 Ardizzone also illustrated several telegrams for the Post Office in the 1950s and 1960s, many of which are considered collector's items.
 He also held a number of teaching posts, working part-time as an instructor in graphic design at Camberwell School of Art and as a visiting tutor at the Royal College of Art.
 In 1960 he retired from his teaching posts and began spending more time at Rodmersham Green in Kent before moving there permanently in 1972.
 In 1929, Ardizzone married Catherine Josephine Berkley Anderson (1904-1992), and the couple had two sons and a daughter.
 Ardizzone died of a heart attack in 1979 at his home in Rodmersham Green.
 After Catherine's death in 1992, the British government accepted 64 of Ardizzone's sketchbooks in lieu of inheritance tax, and these are now held by the Ashmolean Museum in Oxford.
 The British Library published an illustrated bibliography of his works in 2003.
-A blue plaque unveiled in 2007 commemorates Ardizzone's home at 130 Elgin Avenue in Maida Vale.